+Generally, IPA researchers seek to generate a purposive, fairly homogeneous sample, thus enabling investigators to capture detail on a specific group of individuals who have experienced a particular phenomenon.
+As such, members of academic staff with teaching responsibilities on the BA (Hons) Childhood Studies course at a Yorkshire-based post-1992 university were invited to participate.

+nic Practice 114

-Generally, IPA researchers seek to generate a purposive, fairly homogeneous sample, thus ensuring the study holds significance to participants (Smith, Flower, & Larkin, 2009); therefore, members of academic staff with teaching responsibilities on the BA (Hons) Childhood Studies course at a Yorkshire-based post-1992 university were invited to participate.
-Individual's selection for invite was determined on the criteria of gender - to reflect the female dominance across the fields of Early Childhood and Childhood Studies; years of teaching experience in higher education - to ensure that participants had sufficient acquaintance with teaching across the tertiary sector to produce the in-depth, rich responses required for IPA; and previous professional career - enabling the sample to be consistent with the heterogeneity of the backgrounds of teaching staff on the Childhood Studies programme at the University.
+Having purposively identified this population, I elected to only invite educators who had at least six years of teaching experience across higher education to participate; this was to ensure that participants had sufficient acquaintance with teaching across the tertiary sector to produce the in-depth, rich responses required for IPA.
+Thus, the sample was homogeneous in that they had all taught in higher education for at least six years; they all had the same academic rank - Senior Lecturer; they all taught on the same course - BA (Hons) Childhood Studies; and they all worked at the same institution - a Yorkshire-based post-1992 university.

-I elected to invite four female and one male academic to participate, all of whom were Senior Lecturers, and had at least 6 years of teaching experience across higher education.
-Prospective participants were between 35 and 65 years of age, and emanated from a range of professional backgrounds, including primary education, educational management, and social work.
-All those approached agreed to participate in the study.
+I invited four female and one male academic to take part in the study, all of whom agreed to participate.
+Participants were between 35 and 65 years of age, and emanated from a range of professional backgrounds, including primary education, educational management, and social work.
 Whilst critics have asserted that small sample sizes limit the representativeness of research findings, IPA is very cautious about general claims; it favours the meticulous analysis of cases, rather than jumping to generalisations (Smith & Osborn, 2015).
-In embracing its idiographic commitment, smaller, more concentrated samples are commonly utilised - in IPA research, less is more (Reid, Flowers, & Larkin, 2005).
-The concern is for quality, not quantity; Hefferon and Gil-Rodriguez (2011) wrote that "fewer participants examined at a greater depth is always preferable to a broader, shallow and simply descriptive analysis of many nic Practice 46 individuals" (p.
+In embracing its idiographic commitment, smaller, more concentrated samples are commonly utilised - in IPA research, less is more (Reid, Flowers & Larkin, 2005).
+The concern is for quality, not quantity; Hefferon and Gil-Rodriguez (2011) wrote that "fewer participants examined at a greater depth is always preferable to a broader, shallow and simply descriptive analysis of many individuals" (p.
 756).
 Indeed, larger sample sizes may result in the loss of "potentially subtle inflections of meaning" (Collins & Nicolson, 2002, p.
 626).